talset/ssl-tools/README.md

                         Print the details of a key
   -vc VERIFY_CERTIFICATE, --verify-certificate VERIFY_CERTIFICATE
-                        Print the details of a cert -v, --version         Print script version
+                        Print the details of a cert --validate-cert-with-ca VALIDATE_CERT_WITH_CA VALIDATE_CERT_WITH_CA
+                        Is the cert is correcly validated by the rootca ? rootca.crt server.crt --validate-pkey-with-cert VALIDATE_PKEY_WITH_CERT VALIDATE_PKEY_WITH_CERT
+                        Verifying that a Private Key Matches a Certificate : server.key server.crt
+  -v, --version         Print script version
 ```